encode/httpx/docs/async.md

 ### Streaming requests

-When sending a streaming request body with an `AsyncClient` instance, you should use an async butes generator instead of a bytes generator:
+When sending a streaming request body with an `AsyncClient` instance, you should use an async bytes generator instead of a bytes generator:

 ```python
 async def upload_bytes():